 What Size Soundbar is Best for Me?

-Sound bars come in different sizes, and similar to your TV, a large soundbar usually provides a far better sound quality.
-However, you shouldn’t exceed the width of your TV when you buy this device.
+Soundbars come in different sizes, and similar to your TV, a large soundbar usually provides a far better sound quality.
+You shouldn’t exceed the width of your TV when you buy this device, though.

 Smaller sound-bars have more variety and flexibility with the TVs they can complement.
-If you have a smaller TV or limited space, compact soundbars are best.
+If you have a smaller TV or limited space, compact soundbars like the Yamaha YAS 209 and Sonos Beam are best.